artemis-yl/artemis-yl.github.io/category/projects.md

 ## Here are some of the projects I have done
 in reverse chronological order.

+### Notes:
-Note that these aren't all of the project I have worked on!
+These aren't all of the project I have worked on!

 Creating these pages and editing them is an ongoing project.

 Currently all of the following are nearly complete - they only require final editting/formatting.

 [comment]: # (Posts will get auto linked w/ a date I can make.
 However, I cannot make a blurb under each link.)